Table of Contents

 Gerard Ecker, Founder & CEO of Ocean & Co.

-As ecommerce continues to grow, the need for better warehouse picking systems has risen.
+The bottom line is, as ecommerce continues to grow, the need for better warehouse picking systems has risen.
 Warehouse picking is an integral part of the ecommerce fulfillment process, and order accuracy is greatly dependent on the efficiency of warehouse picking, which in turn impacts your brand’s reputation and relationship with your customers.

 One of the best ways to improve warehouse picking is to pair up with a reliable 3PL provider, like ShipBob, who can take on all of the work for you.

-By partnering with ShipBob for fulfillment, you can work with a logistic expert, grow into our fulfillment network over time, take advantage of economies of scale, utilize our geographic footprint, gain deep insights into your supply chain using our analytics and reporting tools, and focus on growing your business.
+By partnering with ShipBob for fulfillment, you can work with a logistic expert, grow into our fulfillment network over time, take advantage of economies of scale, utilize our geographic footprint, gain deep insights into your retail supply chain using our analytics and reporting tools, and focus on growing your business.

 Interested in seeing if ShipBob would be a good fit for your business?
 Request a quote below to start the conversation.